The Morgan Silver Dollar

 In 1870 on a dusty evening two wagons, silhouetted against the falling sun, were making a slow steady trail towards the town.
 A tall thin man with piercing blue eyes lifted his hat and shouted to his brothers, "We made it boys, all they way through Arizona territory, Cochise County and here we are, TOMBSTONE.
 Let's park these wagons up, find a hotel and have a drink.
 First round's on me."

-And that my friends is my final word on the most amazing Morgan Silver Dollar.
+And that my friends is my final word on the most amazing Morgan Silver Dollar and just about everything that I have learnt from my dad and elsewhere over the last 50 years.

 A brief history of The Morgan Silver Dollar